MaVeN-13TTN/mirroring-and-synchronizing/README.md

 To set up the Bitbucket Pipeline for synchronization, you'll need these credentials:

-1. **Bitbucket Access Token**:
+1. **Bitbucket App Password**:

    - Purpose: Allows the pipeline to read from your Bitbucket repository
-   - Permissions needed: Repository read access
+   - Permissions needed: Repository read/write access, Pipelines read/write/variables
    - Where to create: Bitbucket > Personal settings > App passwords
    - Variable name in pipeline: `BITBUCKET_APP_PASSWORD`